zonca/italianschoolsd-website/site/content/news/italian-for-travelers-san-diego-september-2024.md

 We are excited to offer a 4-week "Italian for travelers" program, with a session focused on the entire family, so you can bring your kids (8 years old and above) with you:

-* "Italian for family travel" for adults and kids over 8 years old, Fridays **5pm-6:30pm**, please [contact us](/contact) if you would like to bring younger siblings, we can organize entertainment for them in our kids room during class
+* "Italian for family travel" for adults and kids over 8 years old, Thursday **6:15pm-7:45pm**, please [contact us](/contact) if you would like to bring younger siblings, we can organize entertainment for them in our kids room during class

-The program runs **July 12th - Aug 2nd**  and **Aug 9th - Aug 30th**.
+The program runs **September 5th to September 26th**.

 The price for one 4-week program is $120 for the first adult signing up, $80 for additional adults in the same family and $50 for kids.
 As you add more adults to your cart in our shop, the additional adults discount will be applied automatically.